 A child usually receives GH treatment until growth velocity has decreased to 2 cm (~.79 inches) over the previous year with a bone age of at least 13-14 years.
 Bone age is not always equivalent to actual age, so it possible they could be taking GH past 14 years of age.

-How long will my daughter be on estrogen therapy for?
+How long will my daughter be on estrogen treatment for?

 Typically, estrogen therapy lasts until menopause and then she would be slowly weaned off the therapy.